kahst/BirdNET-Analyzer/docs/usage/gui.rst

 Launch the GUI with ``python -m birdnet_analyzer.gui``.

 Set all folders and parameters, after that, click 'Analyze'.
+GUI items represent the command line arguments.
+For more information about the command line arguments, please refer to the :ref:`Command line interface documentation <cli-docs>`.

 `Alternatively download the installer to run the GUI on your system`.